 How Many Puppies Do Dachshunds Have?

 Dachshunds usually have around six to eight puppies in a litter.
 Dachshund puppies usually weigh around two or three pounds at birth.
 The average amount of time that the female will carry the puppies before they are delivered is somewhere around ten weeks, but many factors could cause the pregnancy to stay longer than this period.
 They will need to be kept in a warm environment to grow properly.
 The puppies’ size will depend on the mother’s breed, her parents’ genetics, and how many puppies she has carried from previous litters.
-For example, a Dachshund in heat will usually have one litter averaging six puppies.
+For example, a female dachshund in heat will usually have one litter averaging six puppies.
 A Dachshund with a genetic predisposition to having larger litters may carry ten or more puppies but usually have fewer than twelve.
 The percentages of puppies born alive will be more significant in larger litters.

 Dachshunds are known for being long and thin dogs with short legs and long backs.
 They are often confused with other breeds, such as Beagles, because of their similar appearance.
 Dachshunds have a long, tapered tail set low between the dog’s back legs.
 Like all other Terriers, Dachshunds have a thick, double coat that is dense and waterproof.
 The Dachshund’s outer coat usually has two guard hairs and a softer undercoat.
 These dogs are known for their tiny ears, which can only be seen when they are alert or excited.